ericmand/cuecard-page-92744/content/pages/index.md

 sections:
   - type: hero_section
     title: Instantly Boost Your Productivity
-    subtitle: Stop bugging your fr
+    subtitle: Stop bugging your friends each November
     content: >
       CueCard allows you to easily gather all your friends mailing addresses for holidays and even send them a card.
 Share your address once and it stays